marcglasberg/async_redux/README.md

 3. Is easy to test
 4. Has no boilerplate

+The below documentation is very detailed.
+For an overview, go to the <a href="https://medium.com/@marcglasberg/https-medium-com-marcglasberg-async-redux-33ac5e27d5f6">Medium story</a>.

 ## What is Redux?

 A single **store** holds all the **state**, which is immutable.